Douban: Founder

 Unlike Rotten Tomatoes, where professional film critics provide ratings, platforms such as Douban and Mtime allow anyone to rate films (even before they are released).
 As a result, there have been instances of users maliciously inflating or deflating scores for personal interests and purposes.

-In the article “Eight Questions About Douban Movie Ratings” published on the “Daily Douban” WeChat account, founder Ah Bei publicly explained Douban’s anti-cheating and anti-manipulation mechanisms, and stated that there is no backend function to “modify movie scores,” ensuring the fairness of its rating system.
+In the article "Eight Questions About Douban Movie Ratings" published on the "Daily Douban" WeChat account, founder Ah Bei publicly explained Douban's anti-cheating and anti-manipulation mechanisms, and stated that there is no backend function to "modify movie scores," ensuring the fairness of its rating system.

-According to a Southern Weekly report in 2018, although Douban has not completely eliminated the phenomenon of paid review groups manipulating scores, its platform structure and anti-manipulation measures make it so that score manipulation can only be done manually, resulting in costs several times higher than on many other platforms.
+According to a Southern Weekly report in 2018, although Douban has not eliminated the phenomenon of paid review groups manipulating scores, its platform structure and anti-manipulation measures make it so that score manipulation can only be done manually, resulting in costs several times higher than on many other platforms.